 My Pantry Challenge Parameters

 - Time Limit: I’m running my challenge for 30 days, starting on April 1st.
 This includes a short intermission during our upcoming 4-day trip right in the middle of April.
-For that reason, my pantry challenge will run until May 3rd, the day we leave for another week long trip to PA.
+For that reason, my pantry challenge will run until May 2nd, the day before we leave for another week long trip to PA.

 - Grocery Limits: $100 for eggs, milk, and produce only.
 Our normal grocery budget is around $500-600 a month (for two adults).
 It’s probably more around the holidays.
 Ouch.